This post was reviewed by our Director of Clinical Excellence and Oversight.

 Protective Underwear/Pull-Ons – Protective Underwear, also known as Pull-Ons, are wearable protection that can replace underwear and fit beneath clothing.
 They protect against moderate or medium outputs of leakage.
 The absorbency area is larger than a pad, protecting against greater volumes of output.
 Like Bladder Control Pads, Protective Underwear is designed to be discreet and comfortable.
 When fitted properly, they also help prevent leakage from traveling down the leg and dampening clothing.

 Adult Briefs – Like protective underwear, Adult Briefs are wearable protection made to fit underneath the clothing.
 They offer the highest protection of any absorbent product and have the largest coverage area.
 Unlike other absorbent incontinence products, Adult Briefs can handle both urinary and fecal leakage.

 Booster Pads – Booster Pads are a supplemental item designed to be used with another absorbent product.
 As the name suggests, they “boost” absorbency by providing an extra layer of protection with Bladder Control Pads, Male Guards, or Protective Underwear.
 Booster Pads do not have a waterproof side, so they cannot replace the use of another incontinence products.

 4. Selecting the Right Incontinence Product

 When making a decision, it’s important to be honest and really think about what’s best for your quality of life.
 Keep in mind that just one product type may not be enough.
 It’s very possible (and common) for different products to be needed in different situations.
-Some people, for example, experience more leakage during the night while sleeping than they do during the day.
-For them, the best solution may be a bladder control pad during the day, and an Adult Brief during the night.
-Every person’s experience will be different.
 If you have question about yours, contact us for help.
 Our care experts can help you determine what’s best for you.